-The Project is surrounded by vacant land and is separated from the nearest existing residential uses by a minimum distance of approximately 4,000-feet directly to the east.
-Due to this location context, the presence of residential uses and any other sensitive receptors in relation to the project is not a significant impact.
-The existing source of groundborne vibration is attributed to the anticipated circulation of large vehicles and trucks along Lindbergh Blvd.
+The Project is surrounded by vacant land and is separated from the nearest existing residential uses by a minimum distance of approximately 161-feet directly to the west.
+The existing source of groundborne vibration is attributed to the anticipated circulation of large vehicles and trucks along Mendiburu Road and Mitchell Blvd.
 Construction of the Project is expected to involve the temporary use of vehicles and equipment that would result in short-term groundborne vibration increases within the permitted construction hours established by the City.
-During the life of the Project, all routine Project operations will occur within the proposed structure and during the permitted hours of operation, as mandated by the county ordinance and conditioned by the City.
-The routine operation of vehicles accessing the Project would cause an incremental increase in aroundborne vibration, but not in levels that would be deemed inconsistent with the existing industrial setting or excessive in nature, such that would impact residential uses.
+During the life of the Project, all routine operations will occur within the proposed structure and during the permitted hours of operation, as mandated by the county ordinance and conditioned by the City.
+The routine operation of vehicles accessing the Project would cause an incremental increase in groundborne vibration, but not in levels that would be deemed inconsistent with the existing industrial setting or excessive in nature, such that would impact residential uses.
 Less than significant impacts related to excessive groundborne vibration noise levels are expected.
-The primary permanent noise sources will be vehicles traveling to and from the site, HVAC units, and grounds maintenance equipment.
+The primary permanent noise sources will be vehicles traveling to and from the site and grounds maintenance equipment.
 The vehicle mix will be comparable with existing vehicles on surrounding roads.
 The proposed project is not expected to result in a substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project.
 Noise generated by vendors, visitors and employees is expected to be consistent with noise levels at any light industrial development and will not exceed county standards.
-Project-related vehicles will be consistent with vehicles already using area roadways.
+Projectrelated vehicles will be consistent with vehicles already using area roadways.